SRINIVASALIKITH-45/SecondHandCarApplication/SecondHandCarApplication/README.md

 **Authentication**
 </br>
 The website includes login and registration pages.
-For dealer access, the system requires using emails in the format of "@dealer.com" (e.g., shiva@dealer.com).
+For dealer access, the system requires using emails in the format of "@dealer.com"

 **Add Car Page**
 </br>